 Car loans typically fall into two main categories: secured and unsecured.
-With a secured car loan, the vehicle you purchase is used as security to guarantee the loan (if the loan is not repaid, the lender may sell the vehicle to get its money back).
-With the other main option – an unsecured car loan – the vehicle you buy would not be used to guarantee the loan.
-Unsecured car loans are often simply advertised by providers as ‘personal loans’.
+With a secured car loan, the vehicle you purchase is used as security to guarantee the loan (if the loan is not repaid, the lender may sell the vehicle to get their money back).
+Some lenders may also let you take out a personal loan for a different purpose and secure it against your car.

-Whatever the category, taking out a car loan comes with pros and cons (we’ll cover these below) but depending on your situation it’s an option that could enable you to get the car without needing to lay down the cash upfront.
+Whatever the category, taking out a car loan comes with pros and cons (we’ll cover these below), but depending on your situation it’s an option that could enable you to get the car without needing to lay down the cash upfront.

 Are there borrowing limits for car loans?

-Depending on your choice of car, the type of loan and your financial circumstances, you may not be able to borrow the total worth of your vehicle.
+Depending on your choice of car, the type of loan and your financial circumstances, you may not be able to borrow the total value of your vehicle.
 Some providers set a minimum and maximum amount of money you’ll be able to borrow when applying for one of their car loans.

 How do lenders determine how much you can borrow?

-- The amount of savings you have: Lenders often look at people’s savings as a form of proof that they do in fact have money on hand should anything unexpected arise.
+- The amount of savings you have: Lenders often look at people’s savings as a form of proof that they do in fact have money on hand, should anything unexpected arise.
 Having a good amount of savings may be viewed by lenders as evidence that you are responsible with money and will also be more likely to meet your repayments.

 - Your regular living expenses: How much you spend on things like utility bills (gas, electricity), food and fuel costs may also be a significant factor.
 As well as these costs, your rent or mortgage repayments will likely be taken into consideration by the lender, along with your number of dependents.

-But it’s important to note that there are also potential benefits to choosing to get a car loan:
+It’s important to note that there are also potential benefits to choosing to get a car loan: